Pregnancy care consists of prenatal (before birth) and postpartum (after birth) healthcare for expectant mothers.

 - teach you basic skills for caring for your baby

-While most attention to pregnancy care focuses on the nine months of pregnancy, postnatal care is important as well.
-The postnatal period lasts six to eight weeks, beginning right after the baby is born.
+While most attention to pregnancy care focuses on the nine months of pregnancy, postpartum care is important, too.
+The postpartum period lasts six to eight weeks, beginning right after the baby is born.

 During this period, the mother goes through many physical and emotional changes while learning to care for her newborn.
-Postnatal care involves getting proper rest, nutrition, and vaginal care.
+Postpartum care involves getting proper rest, nutrition, and vaginal care.

-Stanford University says rest is crucial to new mothers who need to rebuild their strength.
+Rest is crucial for new mothers who need to rebuild their strength.
 To avoid getting too tired as a new mother, you may need to:

 - sleep when your baby sleeps